gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### October 17th, 2019 (Day 212)

 A weight that had been centered in my chest has disappeared.
 After an hour long chat with Giorgia & Rochelle from Incite Solutions Group, I finally feel like I will receive treatment soon.
 It's been a long journey.
 I received an email from Giorgia requesting some additional paperwork.
+During the conversation they recommended that I do a course of interest that the DVA would fund to help me be social.
+I suggested improv and they agreed that it would be suitable for the purpose.

 #### October 22nd, 2019 (Day 217)